SathvikPN/blog.me/index.md

-An attempt to document the practises picked over the course of time and exploring reasons behind it.
+Learning the art of Software Engineering!